Wayne Wheeled Vehicles: Products

 Wayne Wheeled Vehicles purchased the rights to the Wayne product line and returned the full-size Lifeguard conventional and Lifestar transit-style school buses to production.
 The most notable change was the change in chassis supplier for the Lifestar after the 1992 model year.
 Instead of using the International 3900 chassis (shared with the AmTran Genesis), WWV switched to an all-new chassis supplied by Crane Carrier Corporation.

 BMY-WWV also produced hundreds of Wayne Chaperone models built on G30 cutaway van chassis supplied by General Motors under the Chevrolet and GMC brand names.

-RD 9000 prototype
+Prototype

 In 1995, WWV unveiled a prototype of an all-new transit-style school bus called the Wayne RD 9000, featuring many innovations never before seen in school buses.
-However, between several lost bids for more military trucks and questionable profitability of the WWV production, BMY shut down completely and closed the Marysville plant in 1995.
+Between several lost bids for more military trucks and questionable profitability of the WWV production, BMY shut down completely and closed the Marysville plant in 1995.
 The RD 9000 never entered mass production.
-Most of its groundbreaking features were eventually adopted by the other school bus builders, but not until 5–10 years later.
+Most of its groundbreaking features were adopted by other school bus builders five to ten years later.